-b) Factors effecting Impulse Purchase
+4 b) Factors effecting Impulse Purchase

 Most recent research on impulse purchase point to there is many product, marketing and consumer description which appear to be related to the process.
-Product descriptions that lead to consumer's greater unplanned purchase are those very lucrative in packaging, pricing, promotions for which there is secondary need, having a short product life, small in size and easy to store.
+Product descriptions that lead to consumer's greater unplanned purchase are those very lucrative in packaging, pricing, promotions for which there is secondary need , having a short product life, small in size and easy to store.

-Marketing factors affecting unplanned purchase and talking into consideration the mass distribution in supermarket/ hypermarket and self- services outlet with mass sales promotion and point of sales materials, display and store location.
-The percentage of impulse purchase appears to increase with:

-- 1. Size of the invoice

-- 2. Number of product purchase

-- 3. Number of visit for shopping

-- 4. Frequency of product purchase

-- 5. Absence of hopping list

-Amongst all above segmentations, class and culture may also influence the sum total of Impulse purchase.
+Marketing factors affecting unplanned purchase and talking into consideration the mass distribution in supermarket/hypermarket and self-services outlet with mass sales promotion and point of sales materials, display and store location.
+The percentage of impulse purchase appears to increase with: 1.
+Size of the invoice 2.
+Number of product purchase 3.
+Number of visit for shopping 4.
+Frequency of product purchase 5.
+Absence of hopping list Amongst all above segmentations, class and culture may also influence the sum total of Impulse purchase.

-c) Nature of Impulse Purchase
+5 c) Nature of Impulse Purchase

-It is complicated for marketers to agree on a description of impulse purchase and David & Bitta5 explained that it can be categorised in four types as below mentioned.
+It is complicated for marketers to agree on a description of impulse purchase and David & Bitta 5 1.
+Pure Impulse: A novelty or escape purchase which breaks a normal buying pattern.

+explained that it can be categorised in four types as below mentioned.

+6 Suggestion Impulse:
-- 1. Pure Impulse: A novelty or escape purchase which breaks a normal buying pattern. - 2.
-Suggestion Impulse: A shopper having no previous knowledge of product sees the item for the first time and visualizes a need for it. - Reminder Impulse: A shopper sees an item and is reminded that the stock at home needs replenishing or recalls on advertisement or other information about the item and previous decision to purchase. - Planned Impulse: A shopper enters the store with expectation and intention of making some purchase on the basis of price specials, coupons, and the like.

-Furthermore, Bitta & David elaborate that most of the researchers have treated impulse purchase simply unplanned purchase behaviour, from this perspective that there are five critical elements appear in www.ksa.co.za/images/industry/KSA_and_Consumer_Protection Act.pdf p37 www.ksa.co.za/images/industry/KSA_and_Consumer_Protection Act.pdf p37 making a distinction impulsive from nonimpulsive consumer behavior.
+A shopper having no previous knowledge of product sees the item for the first time and visualizes a need for it.
+3. Reminder Impulse: A shopper sees an item and is reminded that the stock at home needs replenishing or recalls on advertisement or other information about the item and previous decision to purchase.
+4. Planned Impulse: A shopper enters the store with expectation and intention of making some purchase on the basis of price specials, coupons, and the like.
+Furthermore, Bitta & David elaborate that most of the researchers have treated impulse purchase simply unplanned purchase behaviour, from this perspective that there are five critical elements appear in making a distinction impulsive from nonimpulsive consumer behavior.
 First the consumer has a sudden and unplanned desire to act.
 Secondly, this sudden desire to buy puts the consumer in a state of psychological imbalanced where he/she feels temporarily out of control.
 Thirdly, the consumer may experience psychological conflict.